 That’s why you need to understand your customer’s emotional motivators better so that you can know what buyers need to help each step of their journey.

 Empathy is more than a “soft” skill.
-It’s an incredibly powerful tool to understand customer motivation and get better results.
+It’s a potent tool to understand customer motivation and get better results.

 It sounds simple, but unfortunately, it’s not.